AlexisDrain/LDJAM59-Signal/_Promo/Readme_LDJAM59_Signal.txt

 Controls:
 Move - Left/right arrow keys or A/D
 Jump - Space or up arrow.
 Hold to jump higher.
+Can double-jump after level 9.
 Pause - Escape or P

 Notes: